Jabel Engagement Ring:

 The Right Equipment

 Jabel’s antique machinery is part of the secret to our success!
-These vintage machines may be dinosaurs, but there is nothing better for making old world quality jewelry.
+These vintage machines may be dinosaurs, but there is nothing better for making old world quality jewelry and our famous Jabel engagement ring collection!
 Using vintage screw presses, kick presses, and turning machines, new Jabel jewelry is made using the same well maintained machinery as generations before.

 Jabel’s machinery creates such precise pieces that during WWII it is said that part of Jabel’s jewelry production was ceased to help the US government make bomb scopes.
 Today, with that same passion for precision, every die struck engagement ring is stuck in pieces to create an heirloom quality masterpiece.